aalemayhu/jamstack-oslo/README.md

-# [ARCHIVED: Welcome to the JAMstack Oslo Community
+# [ARCHIVED]: Welcome to the JAMstack Oslo Community

 Archived, this repository has moved to the official [JAMstack Oslo][0] organization.